Lagrangian intersections and a conjecture of Arnol'd: Abstract

 \section{Abstract}

-We prove the degenerate Arnold conjecture on Lagrangian intersections beyond the case studied by Floer and Hofer by developing a Lagrangian version of Ljusternik--Schnirelman theory.
-As a byproduct, we obtain some estimates of the number of intersection points of a monotone Lagrangian submanifold with its image of a Hamiltonian diffeomorphism in degenerate (non-transversal) sense.
-In particular, we apply Lagrangian Ljusternik-Schnirelman inequality~I to establish a sharpened Chekanov-type result regarding the degenerate Arnold conjecture.
-We introduce the notion of (Lagrangian) fundamental quantum factorizations and use them to give some uniform lower bounds of the number of monotone Lagrangian intersections in certain cases including Clifford torus in complex projective space.
-Additionally, we use Lagrangian Ljusternik-Schnirelman inequalities~I-II to study the size of the intersection of a monotone Lagrangian with its image of a Hamiltonian diffeomorphism.
+We prove a degenerate homological Arnol'd conjecture on Lagrangian intersections beyond the case studied by A. Floer and H. Hofer via a new version of Lagrangian Ljusternik--Schnirelman theory.
+We introduce the notion of (Lagrangian) fundamental quantum factorizations and use them to give some uniform lower bounds of the numbers of Lagrangian intersections for some classical examples including Clifford tori in complex projective spaces.
+Additionally, we use the Lagrangian Ljusternik-Schnirelman theory to study the size of the intersection of a monotone Lagrangian with its image of a Hamiltonian diffeomorphism.